vulkomilev/oumi/CONTRIBUTING.md

-# Contributing to LeMa
+# Contributing to OUMI

-Thanks for considering contributing to LeMa!
+Thanks for considering contributing to OUMI!
 We welcome contributions for new models, incremental improvements, datasets, and bug fixes!

 ## Prerequisites